 Moreover, when operating with lots of markers, the map becomes overcharged and can negatively impact the mobile UX.
 Displaying all the markers at once creates a poor user experience.

 At Upsilon, we had this issue with events on our map in one of the recent projects.
 With a small number of pins, the map looked fine.
 But when increasing the number of markers, the map looks cluttered and does not provide the best overview of where events are happening.

 The most intuitive solution here is to use clustering.
 By clustering the markers together (zoom-out feature) and de-clustering (zoom-in feature), you can greatly improve app performance while presenting the data in a more approachable way.
-In this article, we will describe in detail how we did map clustering, and provide you with the programming code we used.
+In this article, we will describe in detail how we did map clustering with React Native, and provide you with the programming code we used.

 1. Install Node.js

 4. Navigate to the project.

 Let’s start with creating a basic map using react-native-maps library and adding some markers.
 This will construct a native MapView that is used to render the Map component on the screen.
 We pass the Marker components inside the MapView and it shows them on the map.

 If you’ve ever used react-native-community’s react-native-maps package to add a native MapView to your react-native app, you probably encountered the common issue of cluttering the map with pins, icons, and other content.